akrantz01/idea-store/README.md

-# Idea Store
+# Project Store
-A simple docker container for storing my ideas for later
+A simple docker container for storing my projects for later